Charles Sanders Peirce

 Charles Sanders Peirce was born on September 10, 1839 in Cambridge, Massachusetts, and he died on April 19, 1914 in Milford, Pennsylvania.
 His writings extend from about 1857 until near his death, a period of approximately 57 years.
 His published works run to about 12,000 printed pages and his known unpublished manuscripts run to about 80,000 handwritten pages.
 The topics on which he wrote have an immense range, from mathematics and the physical sciences at one extreme, to economics, psychology, and other social sciences at the other extreme.

-Peirce's father Benjamin Peirce was Professor of Mathematics at Harvard University and was one of the founders of the U. S. Coast and Geodetic Survey as well as one of the founders of the Smithsonian Institution.
+Peirce's father Benjamin Peirce was Professor of Mathematics at Harvard University and was one of the founders of, and for a while a director of, the U. S. Coast and Geodetic Survey as well as one of the founders of the Smithsonian Institution.
 The department of mathematics at Harvard was essentially built by Benjamin.
 From his father, Charles Sanders Peirce received most of the substance of his early education as well as a good deal of intellectual encouragement and stimulation.
 Benjamin's didactic technique mostly took the form of setting interesting problems for his son and checking Charles's solutions to them.
 In this challenging instructional atmosphere Charles acquired his lifelong habit of thinking through philosophical and scientific problems entirely on his own.
 To this habit, perhaps, is to be attributed Charles Peirce's considerable originality.

-Peirce graduated from Harvard in 1859 and received the bachelor of science degree in chemistry in 1863.
-For thirty-two years, from 1859 until late 1891, he was employed by the U. S. Coast and Geodetic Survey, mainly surveying and carrying out geodetic investigations.
-The latter task involved making measurements of the intensity of the earth's gravitational field by means of using swinging pendulums, which were often of his own design.
-For over thirty years, then, Peirce was involved in practical and theoretical problems associated with making scientific measurements.
-This involvement was crucial in his ultimately coming to reject scientific determinism, as we shall see.
+Peirce graduated from Harvard in 1859 and received the bachelor of science degree in chemistry in 1863, graduating summa cum laude.
+Except for his remarkable marks in chemistry Peirce was a poor student, typically in the bottom third of his class.
+Obviously, the standard curriculum bored him, so that he mostly avoided doing seriously its required work.
+For thirty-two years, from 1859 until the last day of 1891, he was employed by the U. S. Coast and Geodetic Survey, mainly surveying and carrying out geodetic investigations.
+Some of this work Peirce undertook simply to finance his diurnal existence (and that of his first wife Melusina (Zina) Fay), while he devoted the main force of his thinking to abstract logic.
+Nevertheless, the geodetic tasks involved making careful measurements of the intensity of the earth's gravitational field by means of using swinging pendulums.
+The pendulums that Peirce used were often of his own design.
+For over thirty years, then, Peirce was involved in practical and theoretical problems associated with making very accurate scientific measurements.
+This practical involvement in physical science was crucial in his ultimately coming to reject scientific determinism, as we shall see.

-Peirce was amazingly precocious and began to study logic seriously at a very early age.
-According to noted Peirce scholar Max Fisch in his “Introduction” to Volume 1 of The Writings of Charles S. Peirce: A Chronological Edition, p. xviii, Peirce's introduction to and first immersion in the study of logic came in 1851 within a week or two of his turning 12 years of age.
-Remembering the occasion in 1910, in his “Note on the Doctrine of Chances,” in Collected Papers of Charles S. Peirce, Volume II, p.
-408, Peirce himself remembered the crucial event as having occurred in 1852, when he was 13 years old.
+In his youth Peirce was amazingly precocious, and he began to study logic seriously at an extraordinarily early age.
+According to noted Peirce scholar Max Fisch in his“Introduction” to Volume 1 of The Writings of Charles S. Peirce: A Chronological Edition, p. xviii, Peirce's introduction to and first immersion in the study of logic came in 1851 within a week or two of his turning 12 years of age.
+Remembering the occasion in 1910, in his “Note on the Doctrine of Chances,” in Collected Papers of Charles S. Peirce, Volume II, Section 408 (hereinafter such Collected Papers references will be cited as CP, 2.408), Peirce himself remembered the crucial event as having occurred in 1852, when he was 13 years old.
 Regardless of his exact age, at the time of the event Charles encountered and then over a period of at most a few days studied and absorbed a standard textbook of the time on logic by Bishop Richard Whately.
 Having become fascinated by logic, he began to think of all issues as problems in logic.
-During his freshman year at college (Harvard), in 1855, when he was 16 years old, he began private study of philosophy in general, starting with Schiller's Letters on the Aesthetic Education of Man and continuing with Kant's Critique of Pure Reason.
-After three years of intense study of Kant, Peirce concluded that Kant's system was vitiated by what he called its “puerile logic,” and about the age of 19 he formed the fixed intention of devoting his life to study of and research in logic.
-It was, however, impossible at that time to earn a living as a research logician, and Peirce described himself at the time of his graduation from Harvard in 1859, just short of his 20th birthday, as wondering “what I would do in life.”
-Within two years, however, he had resolved the problem.
-During those two years he had worked as an Aid on the Coast Survey, in Maine and Louisiana, then had returned to Cambridge and studied natural history and natural philosophy at Harvard.
+During his freshman year at college (Harvard), in 1855, when he was 16 years old, he and a friend began private study of philosophy in general, starting with Schiller's Letters on the Aesthetic Education of Man and continuing with Kant's Critique of Pure Reason.
+Schiller's distinction among the three basic human drives of Stofftrieb, Formtrieb, and Speiltrieb Peirce never forgot or renounced, and it became the basis for Peirce's distinction between the man of practical affairs, the man of scientific activity, and the man of aesthetic practice.
+By Kant Peirce was initially more or less repelled.
+After three years of intense study of Kant, Peirce concluded that Kant's system was vitiated by what he called its “puerile logic,” and about the age of 19 he formed the fixed intention of devoting his life to the study of and to research in logic.
+It was, however, impossible at that time, as indeed Peirce's father Benjamin informed him, to earn a living as a research logician; and Peirce described himself at the time of his graduation from Harvard in 1859, just short of his 20th birthday, as wondering “what I would do in life.”
+Within two years, however, he had more or less resolved his problem.
+During those two years he had worked as an Aid on the Coast Survey, in Maine and Louisiana, then had returned to Cambridge and had studied natural history and natural philosophy at Harvard.
 He said of himself that in 1861 he “No longer wondered what I would do in life but defined my object.”
-Apparently, his adoption of the profession of chemistry and his practice of geodesy allowed Charles both to support himself and to continue to engage in researches on logic.
-From the early 1860's until his death in 1914 his output in logic was voluminous and extraordinarily varied.
-One of his logical systems became the basis for Ernst Schroeder's great three-volume treatise on logic, the Vorlesungen ueber die Algebra der Logik, and Peirce became widely regarded as the greatest logician of his day.
-By all who are familiar with his work he is considered one of the greatest logicians who ever lived.
+It is evident that his adoption of the profession of chemistry and his practice of geodesy allowed Charles both to support himself (and before long also his first wife Zina) and to continue to engage in researches on logic.
+From the early 1860's until his death in 1914 his output in logic was voluminous and varied.
+One of his logical systems became the basis for Ernst Schroeder's great three-volume treatise on logic, the Vorlesungen ueber die Algebra der Logik.

 Peirce's extensive publications are scattered among various publication media, and have been difficult to collect.
 Shortly after his death in 1914, his widow Juliette sold his unpublished manuscripts to the Department of Philosophy at Harvard University.
 Initially they were under the care of Josiah Royce, but after Royce's death in 1916, and especially after the end of the First World War, the papers were poorly cared for.
 Many of them were misplaced, lost, given away, scrambled, and the like.
 Carolyn Eisele, one of several genuine heroes in the great effort to locate and assemble Peirce's writings, discovered a lost trunk full of Peirce's papers and manuscripts only in the mid-1950s; the trunk had been secreted, apparently for decades, in an unlit, obscure part of the basement in Harvard's Widener Library.